kr2792/Auth0-SAML/README.md

 Press **Settings**

 ![image](https://user-images.githubusercontent.com/18439722/141769568-7e68e0e5-7589-4066-b022-4941e15aee6d.png)
 Delete the code in the settings window except for audience, and paste the entityId from the Service Provider.
 If you haven't copied it, then you can go back to https://auth0.com/docs/configure/saml-configuration/saml-identity-provider-configuration-settings, and change to the service provider tenant in the top right corner.
-The page might redirect you to a different page, but you can just press back in the browser, and you'll return to the metadata page, where the right tenant is selected.
+The page might redirect you to a different page, but you can just press back in the browser, and you'll return to the metadata page with the right tenant is selected.
+The **conection_name** variable is the name of your enterprise connection.

-Go back to **Appilications** > **Applications**, select the project you created, then press *conections* and toggle the SAML Enterprise option you've created.

 You can now login with SAML in your project.